rafabkny/rafabkny/README.md

 <p>
 :link: <b>CONFIGURATION</b></br>
 I spent several years building out a Suite of Configuration tools, first in JSON and then JSON and YAML.
 I take notes in YAML using a text editor.
-If I like your app I will likely look at all your pretty JSON calls.
 If numbers are your thing; I made <b>1,004 contributions in 2018</b>.</br>
 <ul>
 <li>JSON</li>
 <li>YAML</li>